amilonurb/spotify-api/README.md

 # spotify-api
-Brincando um pouco com a API do Spotify
+Brincando um pouco com as APIs do Spotify